7.06.2024

 12.04.2023

-Free Advent Reading Guides for 2023
+Free Advent Reading Guides

 The season of Advent has just begun.
 Advent is a time for the Church to anticipate the Christmas celebration of Jesus' birth as we also look ahead in anticipation of His return.